moinul-hossain-dhrubo/FIDE_titled_player_and_rating_analysis/README.md

 # FIDE_titled_player_and_rating_analysis

 ### Problem Statement:
-The objective of this project was to compile information on Grandmasters, International Masters, and Candidate Masters who presently hold ratings with FIDE and also actively compete in tournaments.
+The objective of this project was to compile information on Grandmasters, International Masters, and Candidate Masters who presently hold ratings with FIDE and also actively compete in tournaments, and dive deeper into the data to find interesting insights.
 To do that we needed information from [this website](https://ratings.fide.com/) .
 We collected the data using selenium library.
 You can find the code [here](https://github.com/moinul-hossain-dhrubo/FIDE_Ratings_Analysis/blob/main/web_scraping_FIDE/scrape.py).

 You can also find the dataset in Kaggle from [this link](https://www.kaggle.com/datasets/moinulhossaindhrubo/fide-rated-players/data).